Bruges scavenger hunt and city tour

 Bruges scavenger hunt is surely the best way to explore the city !

-Explore Bruges, playing our scavenger hunt!
+Explore Bruges, playing our scavenger hunt and city tour!

 It is an outdoor activity combining playing, walking and learning!